rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 Include your manifest file in your upload.
 You can change your file name by editing this manifest file as well.
-We recommend using prefixing in your file segments to easily map your manifest file to the portions of your large file.
+We recommend using prefixing in your file segments to map your manifest file to the portions of your large file.
 For example, you could name your segments as follows:

         Myfavoritemovie-01